douglasdavis/ddavis.io/index.md

 ---
 layout: default
-title: Doug Davis | Home
+title: Doug Davis, for your information
 ---

 # Doug Davis, for your information